 Three notable exceptions to this rule exist.
 The first is in Washington and Texas, which do not have taxes on wage income but do apply their gross receipts taxes to limited liability corporations (LLCs) and S corporations.
 Because these entities are generally taxed through the individual code, these two states do not score perfectly in the individual income tax component.
-The second exception is found in Nevada, where a payroll tax (for purposes other than unemployment insurance) is also included in the individual income tax component.
+The second exception is found in Nevada, where a payroll tax (for purposes other than unemployment insurance) is also included in the individual income tax component(Nevada likewise imposes a gross receipts tax, called the Commerce Tax.")
 The final exception is in zero sales tax states-Alaska, Montana, New Hampshire, Oregon, and Washington-which do not have general sales taxes but still do not score a perfect 10 in that component section because of excise taxes on gasoline, beer, spirits, and cigarettes, which are included in that section.
 Alaska, moreover, forgoes a state sales tax, but does permit local option sales taxes.

 Normalizing Final Scores.
 Another problem with using a relative scale within the components is that the average scores across the five components vary.
 This alters the value of not having a given tax across major indices.
-For example, the unadjusted average score of the corporate income tax component is 6.76 while the average score of the sales tax component is 5.36.
+For example, the unadjusted average score of the corporate income tax component is 6.92 while the average score of the sales tax component is 5.35.